allegro/allegro.tech/_posts/2020-10-09-bigflow-a-python-framework-for-data-processing-on-gcp.md

 Flexibility is important.
 BigFlow allows you to start small and grow, using the right tool for a situation.
 You can:

-* Develop multiple workflows in a single project.
+* Develop multiple workflows in a single project (workflow is a [DAG](https://en.wikipedia.org/wiki/Directed_acyclic_graph) composed of data processing jobs).
 * Mix technologies in a single workflow.
 * Develop batch and streaming in the same project.